Predictia/AQUA/docs/sphinx/source/diagnostics/seaice.rst

 The script produces `figSIE.pdf` and `figSIE.png`,  two figures showing the full seasonal cycles of sea ice extent in the specified regions for the available time of integrations.

+The script also produces as many NetCDF files as there were items provided in the `mySetups` list.
+Each NetCDF file has the time series of sea ice extent recorded for the various regions.

 Methods used
 ------------